frame-lang/frame_transpiler/docs/source/advanced_frame/deferred_transitions.rst

     }

-One aspect to this architecture is that the call stack grows with each call to a transition.
+One obvious but subtly important aspect to this architecture is that the call stack grows with each call to a transition.
 Lets inspect the call stack when a client makes a call to the `doTransition()` interface.
 By the time we are at the line `print("Entering $S1")`, the call the stack looks like this: